avieth/servant-route/README.md

               )
 ```

+This example is taken even further in [Example.hs](./Example.hs).

-With these definitions, a client can use `GetBlogPost` against both versions
+With these definitions, we can use `FullRoute` with reference the a particular
-of the server, each time resolving the appropriate servant route:
+server type:

 ```Haskell
 :kind!
 FullRoute BlogServerV1 GetBlogPost